Wireless Energy Transfer Beamforming Optimization for Intelligent Transmitting Surface: Introduction

 In the realm of hybrid beamforming, recent research has focused on developing novel architectures that can efficiently handle numerous antennas with a limited number of RF chains \cite{Zhang.2020,Lopez.2023,Samaiyar.2023,Jamali.2021, Bereyhi.2020}.
 For instance, lens antenna arrays achieve angle-dependent energy beamforming by employing a set of transmit antennas located in the focal region of an electromagnetic lens \cite{Zhang.2020}.
 In principle, the lens focuses electromagnetic signals arriving from multiple directions onto distinct ports, effectively transforming the channel into a sparse beamspace representation.
 This approach enables the activation of fewer RF chains without compromising performance \cite{Zhang.2020}.
 Unlike traditional beamforming architectures, lens antenna arrays do not rely on lossy and expensive phase shifters, thus offering substantial hardware and power savings compared to phase shifters-based implementations \cite{Zhang.2020}.
 On the other hand, dynamic metasurface antennas are composed of multiple waveguides embedding a large set of radiating metamaterial elements whose frequency response can be externally and individually adjusted by varying the local electrical properties \cite{Lopez.2023}.
 A single RF chain feeds each microstrip, but the input signal is radiated by all the elements located on the microstrip.

 RIS-equipped transmitters, in which the surface is embedded into the transmitter architecture, have also gained attention \cite{Samaiyar.2023,Jamali.2021,Bereyhi.2020}.
 In this architecture, a collocated digital feeder illuminates the RIS.
-Then, the impinging signals are reflected or refracted (depending on the RIS technology) from the surface in the desired spatial directions determined by the phase shift configuration of its passive reflecting elements.
-We refer the reader to \cite{Samaiyar.2023} as a reference for a prototype.
+Then, the impinging signals are reflected or refracted from the surface in the desired spatial directions determined by the phase shift configuration of its passive reflecting elements.
+The air interface between the feeder and the RIS replaces the otherwise expensive/complex analog RF networks utilized in equivalent hybrid analog-digital beamforming implementations.
+Unlike scenarios where the RIS is deployed far from the transmitter, e.g., \cite{Wu.2025}, resulting in a fading channel that requires estimation, RIS-equipped transmitters benefit from a fixed channel that can be engineered during manufacturing.
+For further details concerning RIS-equipped transmitters, \cite{Abdelrahman.2017} and \cite{Mirmozafari.2021} offer an in-depth theoretical analysis, while \cite{Wang.2022} showcases the beamforming capabilities of an electronically reconfigurable proof-of-concept transmitter.
 Unlike lens antenna arrays, the reconfigurability of RIS enables the addition of passive reflecting elements without necessarily increasing the number of RF chains at the transmitter \cite{Jamali.2021}, which has been exploited to design more spatially flexible single-RF chain transmitters \cite{Bereyhi.2020,Rosabal.2024}.